Sangchris Lake

+The lake's name comes from SANG for Sangamon County, Illinois and CHRIS for Christian County, Illinois.

-As of 2013, the lake and state park are operated by the Illinois Department of Natural Resources, and the adjacent 1,108 megawatt Kincaid Power Station is operated by Dominion Resources, an electricity conglomerate.
+As of 2013, the lake and state park are operated by the Illinois Department of Natural Resources, and the adjacent 1,108 megawatt Kincaid Generating Station, a coal-fired generating plant, is operated by Vistra, an electricity conglomerate.
 The lake is known for its crappie, largemouth bass, and striped bass fisheries.